Sept. 29 – Oct. 1, 2017

-Pay close attention the schedule as things are getting started earlier on Friday than in previous years.
+Pay close attention to the schedule as things are getting started earlier on Friday like last year.

 This is a very popular weekend for the area around the Hunt Horse Complex.
-Friday, the Carolina Hurricanes hockey team will have a preseason home game at 7pm.
-Saturday, NC State University will have a home football game against Wake Forest University (time TBD).
+Friday, the Carolina Hurricanes hockey team will have a preseason home game at 7:30pm.
+Saturday, NC State University will have a home football game against Syracuse at 12:20pm.
 We will have to monitor the parking lot so it is essential that you use the provided parking pass all weekend!

 In addition to the events around the Hunt Horse Complex, Raleigh is also hosting the International Bluegrass Festival, and the SONC Over the Edge fundraiser will be taking place at the Wells Fargo Capitol Center.
 All of these events may impact traffic around the Hunt Horse Complex and all of Raleigh so please plan accordingly for travel time.

 We will once again have a dance party complete with a DJ, refreshments, and games on Saturday night.
 It will be held at the Hyatt this year.